DataDog/dd-trace-go/contrib/README.md

 All of these libraries are supported by our [APM product](https://www.datadoghq.com/apm/).

+:warning: These libraries are not built to be used with Opentracing.
+Opentracing integrations can be found in [their own organisation](https://github.com/opentracing-contrib/).

 ### Usage

 First, find the library which you'd like to integrate with.
 The naming convention for the integration packages is: